Did you know that 76% of consumers visit a company’s website before going to an in-person location?

 Google is the most visited website in the world, with over 45 billion visits every month.
 You’ve probably heard that as a small business owner, you need to be where your customers are.
 Well, most of your customers are on Google, so having an SEO presence is essential to helping them find you.

-Showing up in multiple places online signals to your audience that you are the expert at what you do, and this increases the chance that they will click through to your website over competitors.
+Showing up in multiple places online signals to your audience that you are the expert at what you do.
+This increases the chance that they will click through to your website over competitors.

-What I love about SEO is that it can help you get digital real estate, meaning you can show up in so many places online, and that’s what SEO is really about: maximizing that visibility.
+What I love about SEO is that it can help you get digital real estate.
+This means you can show up in so many places online.
+That’s what SEO is really about: maximizing that visibility.

 So if you are showing up in places like the map pack of Google, if you’re showing up in what I call the 10 blue links, which is all of the results below the map, if you are showing up answering questions in those little answer boxes called feature snippets, if you are showing up in directories from Yelp or expertise.com or the Better Business Bureau, you are getting visibility.
 That visibility means that clicks will follow.

-Once you have earned that spot, that means that people will be searching, will be clicking on your result, and landing on your website, therefore driving traffic to your digital asset and making it that much easier to persuade your customer to buy.
+Once you have earned that spot, that means that people will be searching and clicking on your result.
+They will be landing on your website, therefore driving traffic to your digital asset and making it that much easier to persuade your customer to buy.

 Not to mention being in all of these different places signals to your audience that you are an expert and you are present in your community.
 This increases the chance that they will click through your website over competitors.
 So if we have the transactional search intent in place, people see your digital assets, they click through, they land on your website, and now all you have to do is sell.